Jonas Vingegaard, overwhelming: he beat Tadej Pogacar on the clock on the Tour

-Jonas Vingegaard prevailed in stage 16 of the Tour de Francea 22.4-kilometre individual time trial, between Passy and Combloux, in which the Dane defended the lead and has the race title in his pocket, as Tadej Pogacar gave up a lot of time.
+Jonas Vingegaard prevailed in the stage 16 of the Tour de Francea time trial individual of 22.4 kilometers, between Passy and Combloux, in which the Dane defended the lead and has the title of the race in his pocket, since Tadej Pogacar gave up a lot of time.

 The fraction was important because of the fight for the general and at the start of the last week of competition.